openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

 - name: Income tax over time
   period: 2016-01
-  input_variables:
+  input:
     salary:
       year:2014:3: 100000 # This person earned 100,000 between 2014 and 2016
-  output_variables:
+  output:
     income_tax:
       2014-01: 388.8889
       2015-01: 416.6667 # The income tax rate changes in 2015
       2016-01: 416.6667
       2017-01: 0 # The salary is not set for this period and defaults to 0

 ```